Anti-minority sentiments behind scrapping of Maulana Azad Fellowship scheme by Modi govt: Cong MP in LS | Education

 Anti-minority sentiments behind scrapping of Maulana Azad Fellowship scheme by Modi govt: Cong MP in LS

-Congress member K Suresh on Friday termed the scrapping of the Maulana Azad National Fellowship MANF scheme as an anti-minority move by the Narendra Modi government and said the decision will make higher education inaccessible to underprivileged students belonging to the minority communities.Raising the issue in Lok Sabha during Zero Hour, the Congress member also said the discontinuation of the fellowship scheme will have a pan-India adverse impact on the higher education of students belonging to Muslim, Buddhist, Jain, Christian, Parsi and Sikh.
+Congress MP K Suresh on Friday termed the scrapping of the Maulana Azad National Fellowship MANF scheme an anti-minority move by the Narendra Modi government and said the decision will make higher education inaccessible to underprivileged students belonging to minority communities.Raising the issue in Lok Sabha during Zero Hour, the Congress member said the discontinuation of the fellowship scheme will have a pan-India adverse impact on the higher education of Muslim, Buddhist, Jain, Christian, Parsi and Sikh students.The move is an insult to Maulana Azad.

 - Country: